Security Risks

 Dynamic Identifiers

 For dynamic table and column names, use the ?name placeholder.
-This ensures proper escaping of identifiers according to the given database syntax (e.g., using backticks in MySQL):
+This ensures proper escaping of identifiers according to the syntax of the given database (e.g., using backticks in MySQL):

 // ✅ Safe use of trusted identifiers